Progressive Web Apps for WordPress

 How to Build Web Apps with WordPress

 Depending on the type of PWA you’re developing, the process can be very involved.
-For example, you’ll need to identify the specifics of jQuery requests, test snippets and develop segmented database returns, integrate variables for different platform variations (as well as style elements), then wrap it all into a framework of code that looks good and functions well.
+For example, you’ll need to identify the specifics of jQuery requests, test snippets, and develop segmented database returns.
+Additionally, you’ll need to integrate variables for different platform variations (as well as style elements), and then wrap it all into a framework of code that looks good and functions well.

-This is part of what a dedicated WordPress Application Framework is designed to simplify, partly by providing solutions to common coding errors, and by having developer resources that are up to date.
+This is part of what a dedicated WordPress Application Framework is designed to simplify.
+It does so by providing solutions to common coding errors, and by offering developer resources that are up to date.

 WordPress Web App Themes

-‘Web app themes’ enable WordPress to act as a PWA, without the need to code from scratch.
-They’re often full-featured, and offer the most power and flexibility for your PWA.
+‘Web app themes’ enable WordPress to act as a PWA, without the need to code functionality from scratch.
+They’re often fully-featured, and offer the most power and flexibility for your PWA.

-Good free solutions are thin on the ground – understandable given their intended application.
-With that in mind, you’ll have to open your wallet to find a suitable theme.
-For starters, Ubold is one of the most popular options, built on top of Bootstrap:
+Quality free solutions are thin on the ground – which is understandable given their intended application.
+With that in mind, you’ll likely have to open your wallet to find a suitable theme.
+Let’s look at a few of the top options.

 It provides a number of menu styles, along with thousands of FontAwesome icons to choose from.
-In addition, Ubold also includes sample Customer Relationship Management (CRM) and eCommerce applications, to show what the theme’s capable of.
+In addition, Ubold also includes sample Customer Relationship Management (CRM) and eCommerce applications, to show what the theme is capable of.